-In addition, Generation Z is driven by values; 68% state it’s important to them to do their part in making the world a better place, which in turn directly impacts their buying behavior.
+In addition, Generation Z is driven by values.
+68% state it’s important to them to do their part in making the world a better place.
+This directly impacts their buying behavior.
 Knowing a brand is socially conscious influences their purchasing decisions.
 Brands that are socially conscious, whether it be in their supply chain operations, giveback initiatives, or product design, are able to cultivate a personal connection with Generation Z.

 When creating campaigns targeting the Generation Z community, be sure to make known your brand’s mission and values.
-Your story establishes your company as a unique entity and connects with your audience on a personal level, so don’t let your brand’s mission statement get buried on an obscure web page that no one visits.
-Keep it top of mind by featuring your story frequently on your social media as well as in your email marketing.
+Your story establishes your company as a unique entity.
+It connects with your audience on a personal level.
+Don’t let your brand’s mission statement get buried on an obscure web page that no one visits.
+Keep it top of mind by featuring your story frequently on your social media and email marketing.

 3. Balance quality and cost

 Generation Zers are much more financially savvy than their generational counterparts.
-Over 60% of this generation already has a savings account, a much higher proportion than any other generation had at their age.
+Over 60% of this generation already has a savings account.
+This much higher proportion than any other generation had at their age.